 Use Subsequent References Do Not Use Exceptions/Notes United Way of the Alberta Capital Region United Way Our United Way United Way Alberta Capital Region United Way Alberta The United Way UWACR UW or UWACR may be used internally.
 211 Alberta 211 Alberta Alberta 211 211 We do not spell out 211 when it begins a sentence.
 211 can be used when referring to the national network.
-All in for Youth All in for Youth All In For Youth Empower U EmpowerU Each One, Teach One ЕОТО Each One Teach One Coats for Kids & Families Coats for Kids and Families CFKF Koats for Kids "Coats" may be used internally, usually during informal conversations.
-GenNEXT GENnext GenNext
+All in for Youth All in for Youth All In For Youth Empower U EmpowerU Each One, Teach One ЕОТО Each One Teach One GenNEXT GENnext GenNext Make Your Mark MYM Dentons' Make your Mark Make your Mark Make Your Mark on Poverty As of May 2024, Denton's is no longer the presenting sponsorship of the program and recognition is no longer required.